vogelino/charlottestuby.com/content/stubyAndFischer.md

 introButtonLink: ""
 showPreviewGrid: true
 projects:
-  - projectTitle: Brise bise, ADAF, 2023
-    projectDescription: >-
-      A californian blind with pictural illusion of a room with a view.
-This composition made to be hung in a room, references our love for commun domestic objects and sentimental scenery.

-      150x250cm

-      Pictures by Antoine Grenez
-    textStartX: 4
-    textStartY: 0
-    textEndX: 7
-    textEndY: 3
-    projetImages:
-      - projectImage: /img/brise-bise-stuby-fischer-adaf-brussels-2023.jpg
-        startX: 0
-        startY: 0
-        endX: 3
-        endY: 5
-      - projectImage: /img/brise-bise-stuby-fischer-adaf-brussels-2023-1.jpg
-        startX: 3
-        startY: 3
-        endX: 6
-        endY: 8
   - projectDescription: >-
       From quilting to embroidery, clothing to works of art, this exhibition by six hands is a joyful exploration of textile techniques taking the viewer